-Acute care model improves surgical care quality, lowers costs for two proceduresNovember 7th, 2012 in Surgery /
+Acute care model improves surgical care quality, lowers costs for two proceduresNovember 7, 2012 in Medicine & Health / Surgery

 An acute care surgery model led to improvement in the quality of surgical patient care and reduced the cost of emergency surgical care at Loma Linda University Medical Center, report researchers who published their findings in the November issue of the Journal of the American College of Surgeons.